beaorn/elixirdaze2018/README.md

 - Cryptography
   - bitcoin uses proof-of-work from hashcash(earliest form of digital currency)
 - How dows bitcoin work?
+  - a decentralized cluster of nodes
   - each node has its own copy of the blockchain
   - blockchain is just ledger of transactions
+  - each data point points to the previous data point
 - How does relate to Elixir?
   - decentralized ledger
   - processes - message processing
+    - light weight
+    - ways to communicate between processes
+      - send
+      - receive
+    - agents - agents manage state

 ### Deep Dive into Hex - [Todd Resudek](https://github.com/supersimple)